dschoenig/eat/docs/r_interface.md

 names(examples[,c(10, 6:9, 11:53)])
 names(assess_studies[,2:49])

-# Entering information from the examples, with adjusting column ordering.
+# Entering information from the examples, with adjusted column order
 assess_studies[,2:49] <- examples[,c(10, 6:9, 11:53)]

 # Enter evidence assessment information to calculate quality scores and
 # determine the level of evidence for each study.
 AssessStudies(studies=assess_studies, assessment.id=1)

-# Running the last command again will cause an error as each study can only be
+# Running the last command again will raise an error because each study may only
-# assessed once per assessment.
+# be assessed once per assessment.
 AssessStudies(studies=assess_studies, assessment.id=1)
 ```